Kidney cross section

 When to see a doctor

-Make an appointment with your doctor if you have any signs or symptoms of acute kidney failure.
+See your doctor immediately or seek emergency care if you have signs or symptoms of acute kidney failure.

 Acute kidney failure can occur when: